JustinWalsworth/tp10weatherapp/README.md

 # tp10weatherapp
-This is a simple weather app for the TP10
+This is the simple weather app for the TP10 that I moved over to this new repository